PowerNukkit/Java2Nukkit-World-Converter/MISSING_FEATURES.md

 `TileEntityData`, `Time`, `DropItem`, `HurtEntities`, `FallHurtMax` and `FallHurtAmount` will be ignored.
 * **Experience orbs**: Will be migrated but will loose it's value because Nukkit does not save and neither load it, so collecting it will give nothing.
+* **Open maps**: They are not supported by Nukkit so no map content will be migrated